voidptrnull/suckless-dots/README.md

 # suckless-dots
-My personal Suckless + ly setup
+My personal Suckless Software + ly setup

 ## Configuration & Usage
 Refer to the documentation of the particular document.